Genivia/ugrep/README.md

 ### check if a file contains any non-ASCII (i.e. Unicode) characters

+To check if `myfile` contains any non-ASCII Unicode character:

     ugrep -q '[^[:ascii:]]' myfile && echo "contains Unicode"

 To invert the match: